enso-org/ide/docs/CONTRIBUTING.md

   utility which will build the project on every change.
-Open `http://localhost:8080` (the port may vary and will be reported in the terminal if `8080` was already in use) to run the application, or `http://localhost:8080/debug` to open example demo scenes.
+Open `http://localhost:8080` (the port may vary and will be reported in the terminal if `8080` was already in use) to run the application, or `http://localhost:8080/?entry` to open example demo scenes list.
 Please remember to disable the cache in your browser during the development!
 By default, the script disables heavyweight optimizations to provide interactive development experience.
 The scripts are thin wrappers for [wasm-pack](https://github.com/rustwasm/wasm-pack) and accept the same [command line arguments](https://rustwasm.github.io/wasm-pack/book/commands/build.html).